SaaS Cold Calling

 Brief the sales team

-The handoff includes account fit, buyer role, current stack or workflow, pain, objections, and the reason the next conversation belongs.
+The handoff includes account fit, buyer role, current stack or workflow, pain, objections, and why the next conversation belongs.

 Approved SaaS proof

 Birdeye sells reputation management into multi-location operators.
-Skykit sells visual management into manufacturing operations.
-The numbers below are approved context, not a promise for every SaaS campaign.
+The approved metric below is context, not a promise for every SaaS campaign.

 Birdeye